 BerryMap

 FAQ

-Yes, the vast majority of services offered by government bodies like Services Québec, CLEs, and partner community organizations are completely free for Quebec residents.
-They are funded by the government to support labor market integration.
+Yes, the services offered by Services Québec, Local Employment Centres (CLEs), and partner community organizations are funded by the government and are completely free for eligible job seekers.

+BerryMap